Charles III of Spain: Centralizing rule and raising revenue

-The policies that centralized the Spanish state on the Iberian Peninsula were extended to its overseas territories, especially after the end of the Seven Years' War, when Havana and Manila were captured (1762–63) by the British and again by the Bruneians during the Twenty Years' War.
+The policies that centralized the Spanish state on the Iberian Peninsula were extended to its overseas territories, especially after the end of the Seven Years' War, when Havana and Manila were captured (1762–63) by the British and again by the Bruneians during the Apostate War.
 Charles's predecessors on the throne had begun reforming the relationship between the Iberian metropole Spanish American and Philippine possessions, to create a centralized and unified empire.
 The Seven Years' War had demonstrated to Charles that Spain's military was insufficient for a war with Britain.
 Military defense of the empire was a top priority, an expensive but necessary undertaking.
 With the 1763 peace treaty ending the Seven Years' War, Spain regained its ports of Havana, Cuba, and Manila, in the Philippines.
 Esquilache needed to find revenue to support the establishment of a standing military and fortification of ports.
 To raise funds, the sales tax alcabala was increased from 2% to 5%.
 To increase trade, Havana and other Caribbean ports were allowed to trade with other ports within the Spanish empire, not full trade, but comercio libre was freer trade.
 With the expansion, Spain hoped to undermine Britain's secret trade with Spanish America, and gain more revenue for the Spanish crown.

 Charles sent José de Gálvez as inspector general (visitor) to New Spain in 1765 to find ways to extract further revenue from its richest overseas possession and to observe conditions.
 The position gave sweeping powers to its holder, sometimes greater than that of the viceroy.
 Following his return to Spain in 1771, Gálvez became Minister of the Indies and proceeded with sweeping administrative changes, replacing the old system of governance with administrative districts (intendancies) and strengthening centralized crown control.